-This is the deepest fire ant colony that I have cast so far, at 18" in total depth.
-Because of the chamber structure at the bottom of the colony, it is mounted upside down from its natural orientation.
-The structure is pretty typical of the larger fire ant colonies, with many interconnected tunnels near the surface and more pad-like chambers near the bottom.
+This was the deepest fire ant colony that I had cast at the time, at 18" in total depth.
+Because the casts tend to have a stronger chamber structure at the top and are more fragile at the bottom, it is mounted upside down from its natural orientation.
+The structure is pretty typical of the larger fire ant colonies, with many interconnected tunnels near the surface and more wide chambers deeper in the colony.
 This cast has some interesting architectural features.
 On the right side there is an almost detached section

 that really stands out.
 At the deepest part of the colony there is a single distinct tunnel leading to a chamber